IgniteUI/help-topics/topics/02_Controls/Editors/00_igCurrencyEditor/05_Migrating_to_the_new_igCurrencyEditor.md

 dropDownOnReadOnly|This option was used to set ability to override the "readOnly" option and allow showing the dropdown list and changing the value in the editor from a list.|This option is removed.
 If `readOnly` is set to `true` the dropdown list cannot be displayed. dropDownTriggers|-|This option is removed.
 Now `Alt` + `down-arrow` shows dropdown. focusOnSpin|If that option was disabled and the editor was not focused, then a mouse click on the spin button would keep the text in the editor in not focused format and perform spin actions.|This option is removed.
-Now if the editor is not focused, then a mouse click on the spin button will not focus the editor.
+Now if the editor is not focused, then a mouse click on the spin button will not focus the editor. height width|Previously supported type: `number`.|Now supported types are: `number`, `string`, `null`.
+If using type `string`, the height can be set in pixels (px) and percentage (%). hideEnterKey|-|This option is removed.
+You can use [preventSubmitOnEnter](#preventSubmitOnEnter) option to prevent submitting when pressing Enter. listColumns|-|This option is removed. listDropDownAsChild |Value `true` created html element for list as a child of main html element.
+Value `false` created list as a child of body.|Renamed to `dropDownAttachedToBody`.
+Value `true` creates list as a child of body.
+Value `false` will create html element for list as a child of main html element. listMaxHeight|Used to set maximum height of dropdown list in pixels.|This option is removed.
+You can use the new option [visibleItemsCount](#visibleItemsCount) to set the number of visible list items. nullable|This option was used to set ability to prevent null value.|This option is renamed to `allowNullValue` to better communicate what it does. nullText|Used to set text which appears in editor when editor has no focus and "value" in editor is null or empty string.|This option is renamed to `placeHolder` to better communicate what it does.